By Cheri Sicard

 Above the cab, there is a queen-sized “Hide-A-Loft™” that provides additional sleeping space and supports up to 500 pounds!
 When not in use it folds into the ceiling.
 With its paneled finish, you might never even know it was there.

-- A passenger-side workstation that pops up in the front cab
+- A passenger-side workstation pops up in the front cab.

-- Cup holders for when the cab seats are in their forward-facing positions as well as when they are turned to become part of the living space
+- There are cup holders for when the cab seats are in their forward-facing positions as well as when they are turned to become part of the living space.

-- CPAP hideaway cabinet in the bedroom; and as there is an onboard inverter, this will keep you powered through the night
+- There is a CPAP hideaway cabinet in the bedroom; and as there is an onboard inverter, this will keep you powered through the night.

 The bathroom sits in the middle and you must walk through it on the way to the bedroom.
 There’s a large corner fiberglass surround shower, porcelain toilet, sink, and plenty of room, more than most RV bathrooms.
 There’s plenty of space to change clothes even if you are a larger-than-average individual.